SophieSu2723/Interactive-Lab-Hub/Lab 1/README.md

 ## Part B-D. Acting, Prototyping, and Wizarding the device

-Since Tinkerbell worked well in Part 1a for controlling light color changes, we decided to continue using it.
+Since Tinkerbelle worked well in Part 1a for controlling light color changes, we decided to continue using it [Tinkerbelle set-up video:](https://youtube.com/shorts/vQvMvgtc-14?feature=share).
 For the additional modalities of robot expressions, audio cues, and vibration, we developed different approaches to simulate them during wizarding:

 **Robot’s expression:**